Niranjan-Biju/django/README.md

 python -m venv {venv-name}
 ```

-> **Recommended Setting:** Set ExecutionPolicy to RemoteSigned.
+> **Recommended Setting:** Set powershell ExecutionPolicy to RemoteSigned.
 This allows us to run local scripts without any restrictions.
 Downloaded scripts can run if signed by a trusted publisher.

 ### ✅ Activating the Virtual Environment